songdochang/UCIdataset/README.md

 please note that the numbers are line numbers in the 'run_analysis.R' file.

 1: This script requires dplyr to run.
-It may necessary to uncomment depending on your environment.
 3: Read the activity names.
 5-6: Read X_train and y_train files,
 7: Merge to include activity names.